Quickstart: Create an Azure container registry using the Azure portal

 West US location named

 myResourceGroup, and for SKU, select 'Basic'.
-Select Create to deploy the ACR instance.

 When the Deployment succeeded message appears, select the container registry in the portal.